Review unit provided by Veikk

 There is noticeable pixelation with the 1920 x 1080 resolution on a 21.5-inch display as the pixel density is just 102 PPI.

-The resolution together with the graininess of the matte textured surface make the visuals look slightly fuzzy.
+The resolution together with the graininess of the matte textured surface can make the visuals look slightly fuzzy.
 This is the compromise with matte textured surfaces.
-More texture provides the tactile drawing experience, but there will be more grain and aggressive anti-glare.
+The texture on this matte glass surface is really nice to draw on.
+However, more texture provides the tactile drawing experience, but there will be more grain and aggressive anti-glare.
 If there is less texture, image quality is better but the tactile drawing experience isn't as good.

-The display is laminated so there's almost no gap between the line and the pen tip.
+The laminated display has almost no gap between the line and the pen tip.

-On my review unit, I spotted some issues with the display lamination at the bottom left corner.
-It's not visible when the display is powered on so it's not an issue for me.
+On my review unit, I spotted an issue with the display lamination at the bottom left corner but thankfully it's not visible when the display is powered on.
 However, I went over to Veikk's website and couldn't find any dead pixel policy.
 Anyway, most pen display manufacturers don't have dead pixel policy.
 Sometimes the companies just pay you some money for dead pixels rather than exchange the whole unit, or if it's really serious enough then an exchange is possible.

 Another issue I discovered is there's ghosting effect.
 When images move too fast, e.g. panning or zooming, you can see slight ghosting.
 In the photo above you can see the palettes and my hands are sharp but the image is still trying to move into position.
-I don't really see this as a deal breaker since it doesn't affect drawing performance.
-But of course it would be better if there's no ghosting effect.
+The ghosting effect doesn't affect drawing performance but of course it would be better if there's no ghosting effect.

-The company has told me that the ghosting effect is an hardware issue that should not happen to the product.
-If your unit has this problem, the company will replace the faulty.
+The company has told me that the ghosting effect is an hardware issue that should not happen, and if your unit has this problem, you can get a replacement unit.

 Ghosting effect is different from latency.
 This pen display has the usual latency found on most pen displays.
 There's a slight gap as the line is trying to catch up with the pen tip.
 Not a big deal for me when drawing at normal speed.